CARE-SM/CARE-SM-docs/docs/toolkit.md

 ## Requirements

-- In order to use CARE-SM Toolkit functionality:
+* In order to use CARE-SM Toolkit functionality:
 * All CSV files **MUST** be named according the data tags described at the CARE-SM glossary, documented at [CARE-SM implementation](https://github.com/CARE-SM/CARE-SM-Implementation/blob/main/CSV/README.md) E.g.: `Diagnosis.csv`, `Birthdate.csv`

  * All your CSV data content **MUST** be compatible with the CARE-SM glossary, documented at [CARE-SM implementation](https://github.com/CARE-SM/CARE-SM-Implementation/blob/main/CSV/README.md)

-## Dockerized implementation
+## Docker

 There's a Docker-based implementation controlled via API (using FastAPI) that you can use for mounting this data transformation step as a part of your CARE-SM implementation.